-- (a) Suspension mounting: the member or component attached to the chassis on which the moving element(s) of the suspension is mounted. - (b) Suspension mounting points: the point(s) on the chassis and the mounting that forms the centres of attachment to the chassis. - (c) Suspension locating point: the point in the mounting about which the suspension articulates. - (d) Suspension bush: considered in relation to a suspension mounting or another suspension member it may have one of two forms: - (i) a lining of an external element that rubs directly upon an inner element, - (ii) a pre-manufactured and catalogued unit within which all articulation is provided. - (e) Suspension bush housing: the aperture in the suspension member that supports and locates the suspension bush.
+- (a) Suspension mounting: the member or component attached to the chassis on which the moving element(s) of the suspension is mounted. - (b) Suspension mounting points: the point(s) on the chassis and the mounting that forms the centres of attachment to the chassis. - (c) Suspension locating point: the point in the mounting about which the suspension articulates. - (d) Suspension bush: considered in relation to a suspension mounting or another suspension member it may have one of two forms: - a lining of an external element that rubs directly upon an inner element, - (ii) a pre-manufactured and catalogued unit within which all articulation is provided. - (e) Suspension bush housing: the aperture in the suspension member that supports and locates the suspension bush.
 In the case of the MacPherson strut top mountings the bush housing is considered to be the suspension mounting. - (f) Sprung suspension: a suspension system with the weight of the car supported by discrete springing media none of which may come within the definition of a Temporary Part'.
 Flexible mounting bushes are unacceptable as springing media.

 Taster Event.
 An entry level competition where to encourage first time participation in Motorsport, participants will be deemed to be a member of the club for the day.
+Clubs may organise no more than one of each type of prescribed event per year to recruit new members and participants.